 We can’t wait.
 Can you tell?

-What we don’t know is how exactly Chrome OS will integrate with the Play Store.
+What we don’t know is how exactly Chrome OS will integrate with the apps.
 Assuming that the apps will work seamlessly on a Chromebook exactly as how they work on your phone- that would be the ideal situation.
-Having Play Store apps on Chromebooks will be a game changer.
+Having Android apps on them will be a game changer.

-Your favorite apps from Google Play on Chromebook
+Your favorite apps from Google on your favorite (right?) laptop.